SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Services/About_services.md

 Service templates are a valuable tool that simplifies the process of creating a series of almost identical services with just a few clicks.
 Instead of creating numerous similar services manually, the convenience of a service template allows you to create all desired services at once.

-By applying a service template, the designated “input data” is gathered and processed, resulting in the automatic creation of the corresponding services.
+The designated “input data” is gathered and processed by applying a service template, resulting in the automatic creation of the corresponding services.

 For more information and examples, see [Service templates](xref:Service_templates).